New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Falcons stats and trends

-- In Atlanta's 16 games this season, it has five wins against the spread.

-- The Falcons have covered the spread once this season when underdogs by 3.5 points or more (in seven chances).
+- The Falcons have covered the spread once this year when underdogs by 3.5 points or more (in seven chances).

-- Atlanta's games this year have hit the over in 37.5% of its opportunities (six times in 16 games with a set point total).
+- Atlanta has eclipsed the over/under in 37.5% of its opportunities this year (six times over 16 games with a set point total).

-- Atlanta is 4-4 against the spread and 6-2 overall in games when it puts up more than 19.7 points.
+- When Atlanta puts up more than 19.7 points, it is 4-4 against the spread and 6-2 overall.

-- In games that Atlanta amasses more than 322.1 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Atlanta amasses over 322.1 yards, the team is 3-4 against the spread and 4-3 overall.

-- The Falcons have turned the ball over one more time (23 total) than the Saints have forced a turnover (22) this season.

 Home and road insights